-- Intentional battery or assault on any individual using a weapon or which causes serious, documentable injury that necessitates medical care. - Possessing any controlled dangerous substance governed by the Uniform Controlled Dangerous Substance Law, or any prescription drug, or unmarked medication. - Possession or use of any implement/substance with the ability to seriously harm another person. - Robbery of an individual on school property or at any activity of which the school has jurisdiction. - Sexual assault and other sexual acts where one party is non-consenting.
+- Engaging in non-consensual exposure of body parts in a sexual manner to another. - Engaging in cadet-initiated intentional physical altercation with a member of the school staff. - Intentional battery or assault on any individual using a weapon or which causes serious, documentable injury that necessitates medical care. - Possessing any controlled dangerous substance governed by the Uniform Controlled Dangerous Substance Law, or any prescription drug, or unmarked medication. - Possession or use of any implement/substance with the ability to seriously harm another person. - Robbery of an individual on school property or at any activity of which the school has jurisdiction.

-- Sharing sexually explicit material, including through the use of an electronic device. - Theft of school property or the personal property of individuals on school property or at any activity of which the school has jurisdiction. - Unauthorized entry of school property, or any space which the school has jurisdiction, with evidence of theft or vandalism. - Well-documented and on-going behaviors that threaten, intimidate, or bully another individual, including the use of any electronic device to threaten, intimidate, or bully. - Well-documented and ongoing commission of serious acts that threaten the safety of others.
+- Sexual assault and other sexual acts where one party is non-consenting. - Sharing sexually explicit material, including through the use of an electronic device. - Theft of school property or the personal property of individuals on school property or at any activity of which the school has jurisdiction. - Unauthorized entry of school property, or any space which the school has jurisdiction, with evidence of theft or vandalism. - Well-documented and on-going behaviors that threaten, intimidate, or bully another individual, including the use of any electronic device to threaten, intimidate, or bully. - Well-documented and ongoing commission of serious acts that threaten the safety of others.